 The oldest part of Kellie Castle dates to 1360, the same year that the estate was inherited by Walter Oliphant.
 The castle was home to the Oliphants for the next 250 years until it was sold in 1613, looking much as it does today.

 What makes an ancient building really fascinating is the tapestry of stories woven into it.
 One of our favourites about Kellie Castle is that that the 5th Earl of Kellie hid in an old beech tree in the garden for the summer of 1746 after fighting for the Jacobites at the Battle of Culloden, and his butler brought him food in secret.
 The castle was also once home to the youngest daughter of Robert the Bruce.

-Take time to admire the beautiful plaster ceilings and painted panelling, and enjoy the lovely grounds, with its acres of woodland walks.
-The castle is near Pittenweem in the scenic East Neuk of Fife and in the care of the National Trust of Scotland.
+Take time to admire the beautiful plaster ceilings and painted panelling, and enjoy the lovely grounds.
+The castle is near Pittenweem in the scenic East Neuk of Fife and in the care of National Trust, Scotland.